 What is the Medical Coder Job?

-Medical coders are the people who are responsible for the medical coding process, the medical coder job is to read and understand medical reports in a patient’s health record, such as patient demographics, underlying and associated disease diagnoses, diagnostic tests, and treatment plans, with the aim of identifying medical codes that describe a patient’s condition, as well as their clinical experiences in a highly accurate and standardized manner.
+Medical coders are the people who are responsible for the medical coding process in the healthcare facility, his main job is to read and understand medical reports in a patient’s health record, such as patient demographics, underlying and associated disease diagnoses, diagnostic tests, and treatment plans, with the aim of identifying medical codes that describe a patient’s condition, as well as their clinical experiences in a highly accurate and standardized manner.

 What Does a Medical Coder Do?